Corporate insolvency

 The courts do not commence winding-up proceedings on their own accord, and insolvency cases can be heard only if the company is unable to pay.
-If there are other reasons that the company does not pay, the case may be heard either by the bailiff’s court as a debt collection case or in a civil lawsuit – or efforts may be made to settle the dispute by court-based mediation.
+If there are other reasons that the company does not pay, the case may be heard by the bailiff’s court as a debt collection case or in a civil lawsuit.
+Otherwise, efforts may be made to settle the dispute by court-based mediation.

 Who can deal with the company’s money and assets?